 It’s no real surprise that the brand retains loyal fans around the world, even in the face of stiff competition from companies like Wilson and Prince, who can boast greater name recognition.

-Yonex are a brand that make high-level design a standard in all their rackets.
+Yonex are a brand that make high-level design a standard in all their rackets and because of this they make some of the great racquets despite not being as well known as the likes of Wilson and Head.
 Every single one is equipped with their trademarked isometric head shape (as opposed to the traditional oval-shaped racket design that everyone else in the industry uses), which can increase the hitting area, or “sweet spot”, of a racket by anything up to 48%.

 Add to that a raft of other trademarked design features, and you can see why Bernard Tomic, Stanislas Wawrinka, and Sabine Lisicki all favour Yonex rackets.
 Even better, these are advantages that Yonex don’t just hoard for their most exclusive, pro-level rackets.
 Even their junior and beginner offerings are built with the same care, attention and high-tech design.
 So, the real question is: Why wouldn’t you buy a Yonex racket?